RavensbourneWebMedia/Web-development-workshop/sessions/week-06.md

 * **Helpful**

-	If it doesn't benefit the work, the learning, the learner or the class, don't share it
+	If it doesn't benefit the work, its creator or the class, don't share it.

 In a nutshell: